jude27mad/tip-calculator/README.md

 - Adjust the link provider (`--qr-provider`), note (`--qr-note`), output folder (`--qr-dir`), and image scale (`--qr-scale`).

 Pass a custom path with `--config path/to/tipconfig.json`.

+### Profiles

+- Store your go-to setup with `--save-profile dinner --people 4 --round-per-person nearest --granularity 0.25 --locale en_US`.
+- Reuse it anytime using `--profile dinner` (you can still override individual flags).
+- Profiles are saved to `tip_profiles.json` in the current directory; override with `TIP_PROFILES_PATH` if needed.

 ## Parsing, Currency & Rounding Notes
 - Money parsing is permissive by default: accepts `$`, commas, spaces, and inputs like `.5` (=$0.50).
 A strict validator is available in code for canonical `$1,234.56` format.